Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 The finish: Once you have landed in the gargoyle position, grab your partner's heel with both hands and hug it in close to your chest (make sure your chest is connected to their knee here).
 Using this tension, fall to the side, extending their leg completely.
 Make sure your neck is glued to the top of their foot or their ankle!
 Now, squeeze your knees together tightly, and bite down with your heels, allowing you to use your hip strength to hyper-extend their meniscus (and for some other bad things to possibly happen).

 Once your partner has gotten used to the above sweep, you'll want to add this one in.
 As you go to sweep your partner backward, you notice that they are driving into you.
 Just use this momentum to throw them forward, kicking with one leg to build momentum for the other leg.
 The finish is the same here.
 Additional entry detail: sometimes you can grab your foot in order to get your leg across to the other side of your partner's hip; this is ideal whenever they post on the ground, stopping the initial leg swing motion.
 I like this technique a lot because it relies on your partner's knowledge base (they've got to stop the initial push-back sweep from earlier), and you can utilize pendulum-style momentum when executing the sweep.

 Half the Game

 Leglocks are half of the joint-lock game; after all, there are two elbows and two ankles on most humans with two legs.
 Why not become good at attacking them?
-It is important to note that most sport BJJ competitions prohibit kneebars for white through purple belt, but allow it for brown and black belt.
+It is important to note that most sport BJJ competitions prohibit kneebars for white through purple belts, but allow it for brown and black belts.
 However, many (if not most) no-gi competitions allow kneebars.
-The moral of the story; know the rules well if you're planning to compete, and have at least a basic understanding of all allowed submissions.
+The moral of the story: know the rules well if you're planning to compete, and have at least a basic understanding of all allowed submissions.
 As always, let me know if these techniques work for you (and make sense!).